Important Information

 Proportionality in data collection

-For some statistical outputs it will be important to capture information that would be unique to either sex or gender identity.
-For example, when statistics aim to understand the service provision or experiences of a particular group of individuals.
+For some statistical outputs, it will be important to capture information that would be unique to either sex or gender identity, for example, when statistics aim to understand the service provision or experiences of a particular group of individuals.
 In these instances, it is vital that producers make informed decisions about what to collect.
-For other statistical outputs there may not be a clear need to collect a specific type of information and the decision may not affect the ability to use the data.
+For other statistical outputs, there may not be a clear need to collect a specific type of information and the decision may not affect the usability of the data.
 In either scenario, producers should ensure that they are using clear and considered definitions and that these are explained to respondents and users of the statistics wherever possible.

 Producers should be proportionate when applying the principles of this guidance to their data collections based on the nature of their statistics and the needs of their users.